sam-heller/Is-Called/README.md

 Populates any html metadata entries on the page.
 Specific elements are matched via a case statement in the handlers element() function
 ### LdJsonHandler
 Populates the [LdJson](https://json-ld.org/) object for the page.
+### InnerContentHandler
+Generic handler to replace the inner content of the matched elements with the string provided to the constructor.
 ### DeleteElementHandler
 Deletes any matched elements.
 Currently used to remove metadata for the site listing page.